swatalina-palar/swatalina-palar/README.md

 ## <h2>Hi👋 I'm Swatalina Palar</h2><br>
-I’m Computer Science Student who is currently exploring AI automation, productivity tools, and innovative web applications to make life simpler and more efficient.<br>
+I’m Computer Science Student who is currently exploring AI automation,tools,and innovative web applications to make life simpler and more efficient.<br>
 This space is more than just code — <br>
 it’s a record of progress, mistakes, and improvement.